Starfox899/redmine-plugin-dashboard/README.md

-# redmine-plugin-dashboard
+# redmine-plugin-redhopper
-A docker container to enable redmine-dashboard plugin for redmine.
+A docker container to enable redhopper plugin for redmine.